davidjbradshaw/iframe-resizer/README.md

 <i>Notes:</i>

-<i>The **bodyScroll**, **documentElementScroll**, **max** and **min** options can cause screen flicker and will prevent the [interval](#interval) trigger downsizing the iFrame when the content shrinks.
-This is mainly an issue in IE 10 and below, where the [mutationObserver](https://developer.mozilla.org/en/docs/Web/API/MutationObserver) event is not supported.
-To overcome this you need to manually trigger a page resize by calling the [parentIFrame.size()](#size-customheight-customwidth) method when you remove content from the page.</i>

-<i>The **lowestElement** option is the most reliable way of determining the page height.
-However, it does have a performance impact in older versions of IE. In one screen refresh (16ms) Chrome 34 can calculate the position of around 10,000 html nodes, whereas IE 8 can calculate approximately 50.
-It is recommend to fallback to **max** or **grow** in IE10 and below.</i>

 <i>**If the default option doesn't work then the best solution is often to use** lowestElement **in modern browsers and** max **in IE10 downwards.**</i>

 ```js